 Like your doughnuts glazed or filled?
 Deep-fried or baked?
 Giant or bonsai?
-At a market by day or a darkened bar by night?
+At a park picnic by day or delivered to your sofa after dark?
 London, in its sprawling, sticky wisdom, has a doughnut for every occasion.

 The Oreo doughnut at Blues Kitchen Camden

-The peanut butter and berry doughnut at Crosstown Doughnuts
+The vegan Lime and Coconut at Crosstown Doughnuts

 You don't actually have to cross town for these, not now they've got vans, bars and stockists all over the place.
 You would, though, if you had to — for somewhere among the Standards, the Mini Bites and the Seasonal Specials is the doughnut of your dreams.